Akash-Mittal/productivity/README.md

 PATH=%PATH%;%MAVEN_HOME%\bin;%JAVA_HOME%\bin;%GRADLE_HOME%\bin
 ```

-PS:In case there is other version of Java in path, with now access rights this one will set the new path by rmeoving the previous ones.
+PS:In case there is other version of Java in path, with no admin rights this one will set the new path by removing the previous ones.

 #### STEP2 Optional
 ```